Levantr/sample-coding-test/README.md

 3) The form should take ONLY title and description and add them to the card.
 Don't worry about the other fields (price, duration, etc).
 4) Use the pre-setup redux store, check to make sure this is responsive, and project organization will be looked at.
 5) Do not worry about the header, footer, or navigation bars; only design the plus button card and the idea cards.
-6) Idea cards should populate accroding to how they are added, newest added comes first.
+6) Idea cards should populate according to how they are added, newest added comes first.
 7) Mobile responsiveness will be checked.
-It shoudl default to one card at a time.
+It should default to one card at a time.

 Please ask if there are any questions!